-Costs of site restoration are provided for over the life of the facility from when exploration commences and are included in the costs from that stage.
+Costs of site restoration are provided for from when exploration commences and are included in the costs from that stage.
 Site restoration costs include obligations relating to dismantling and removing mining plant, reclamation, waste dump rehabilitation and other costs associated with restoration and rehabilitation of the site.
 Such costs have been determined using estimates of the future costs and current legal requirements and technology, discounted to present value.
 Any changes in the estimates for the costs are accounted for on a prospective basis.